 The party followed the usual pattern for kids parties at our house - manic present opening (me trying to quickly scribble down what was given and from who), garden fun and food, pass the parcel, musical statues and chocolate cake.
 You just can't beat a tried and tested party formula at this age!

 With thanks to some fabulous decorations and partywear from Meri Meri, we managed to turn our house around in an hour.
 I kid you not, we arrived home with two tired children after a birthday swim at 3pm, Sam went straight out for provisions and I got to it with the decorating.
 Obviously we took short cuts, I simply DIDN'T have time to bake a big cake (Colin the Caterpillar to the rescue) and squash in a jug and cheese and pineapple sticks was about as fancy as things got.
-However, come 4 pm, Wilf and his guests didn't bat man (nearly!) an eyelid and had a great time.
+However, come 4 pm, Wilf and his guests didn't bat

 The masks went down well and, as you can see, Sam fully embraced the theme too.
 The less said about my attempts at face painting the better (note to self, buy a full pallet and brushes next time.)
 Just look how seriously they're judging the final of musical statues!